Recurrent Orthogonal Networks and Long-Memory Tasks: Tasks

-Now we will show how the RNN operates, for which we need a little more notation.
-Denote by $\tilde{h}$ the first $2d$ coordinates of $h$, and by $h_{2d+1}$ the last coordinate, and denote the $j$th row $u_j$ of $\tilde{U}$.
+We now give a more precise description, for which we need a little more notation.
+Denote by $\tilde{h}$ the first $2d$ coordinates of $h$, and by $h_{2d+1}$ the last coordinate, and denote by $u_j$ the $j$th column of $\tilde{U}$.
 Then the RNN works as follows, initialized with hidden state $0$: \begin{itemize} \item After the first $S$ inputs, we have

-\item For the next T inputs, only $h_{2d+1}$ changes, incrementing by $-1$ at each step.
-Note that $W_{K+1}$ is now the best match to $h$ because it has large negative last component. \item At time $T+S$ When the $U_{K+2}$ token is seen, $h_{d+1}$ is set positive. \item At time $T+S+1$, We argue below that if $d$ is large enough w.r.t. $S$ and $K$, with high probability, $u_{i_1}^T\sum_{j = 2}^S Q^{1-j} u_{i_j}$ is small, and so multiplication with $W$ has max value at $i_1$. \item The sum continues to cycle, giving $i_j$ as output for each following $j$ up to $S$. \end{itemize} We now briefly argue that $u_{i_1}^T\sum_{j = 2}^S Q^{1-j} u_{i_j}$ is small when $d$ is large enough w.r.t. $S$ and $K$.
+\item For the next $T$ inputs, only $h_{2d+1}$ changes, incrementing by $-1$ at each step.
+Note that $W_{K+1}$ has so far been the best match to $h$ because it has large negative last component. \item At time $T+S$ when the $a_{K+2}$ token is seen, $h_{2d+1}$ is set positive, which ensures the blank symbol will not be output. \item At time $T+S+1$, We argue below that if $d$ is large enough w.r.t. $S$ and $K$, with high probability, $u_{i_1}^T\sum_{j = 2}^S Q^{1-j} u_{i_j}$ is small, and so multiplication with $W$ has max value at $i_1$. \item The sum continues to cycle, giving $i_j$ as output for each following $j$ up to $S$. \end{itemize}

+We now briefly argue that $u_{i_1}^T\sum_{j = 2}^S Q^{1-j} u_{i_j}$ is small when $d$ is large enough w.r.t. $S$ and $K$.
 We will repeatedly use that the variance of a sum of independent, mean-zero random variables grows as the sum of the variances.
-Denote by $u_{ji}$ to be the pair of coordinates of the $j$th row $u_j$ of $\tilde{U}$ corresponding $i$th block; since $u$ are uniform on the sphere, we expect
+Denote by $u_{ji}$ the pair of coordinates of the $j$th column $u_j$ of $\tilde{U}$ corresponding to the $i^{th}$ block; since $u$ are uniform on the sphere, we expect

 Since for each fixed $p\in \{1,T+S\}$, over the choices of $l_i$ in the definition of $Q_i$, the $Q_i^p$ are independent, $u_{ji}^TQ_i^pu_{ji}$ has mean zero, and since

 we expect Moreover, since the $Q^pu_{j}$ are uniform on the sphere, for $ j'\neq j$.
 Similarly, we expect